School Terms to Know in Detroit, Michigan and Beyond

 “schools of choice”

 A school district that opts to accept students beyond typical boundaries.
 In Detroit, this includes accepting students who reside outside city limits.
 For Detroit Public Schools Community District, students in the Wayne County intermediate school district (ISD) may enroll, as well as students who live in ISDs that share a border with Wayne RESA.
+All charter schools can be considered schools of choice, as charter schools can accept students who reside anywhere in the state of Michigan.

 Some schools have special admittance rules.
 Detroit Public Schools Community District has 18 “application schools,” which include elementary/middle and high schools, that require an application to enroll; five of the high schools are “exam schools,” which require special testing.
 For current deadlines, visit detroitk12.org/enroll.
+There are no select admission charter schools as charter schools are considered open enrollment and cannot apply any criteria for admission.

 By law, students with disabilities and special needs receive specific programs and services.
 These are outlined in an individualized education program (IEP) plan tailored for each student.
 504 Plans list the accommodations a school provides for students (audiobooks, note-taking aids, extra time to complete tests, etc.).
 Detroit schools work with families to ensure these needs are met.
 The Detroit Public Schools Community District central office or charter school authorizer can provide help if needed.
 See the Important School Contacts page for phone numbers and email addresses.